tjpeden/express-resource-new/Readme.md

       /* ... */
     };

 Lastly just call `app.resource()` with your controller name.
 Nesting is done by passing a function that can call `app.resource()` for each nested resource.
+Options can also be passed as the second parameter.

     var express = require('express'),
         Resource = require('express-resource-new'),